Samuel Eusebius McCorkle: Early life

-Samuel Eusebius McCorkle was born on August 23, 1746, the eldest child of ten in the family of Alexander McCorkle and Agness Margaret "Nancy" Montgomery McCorkle near Harris's Ferry (present day Harrisburg) in Lancaster County in the Province of Pennsylvania.
+Samuel Eusebius McCorkle was born on August 23, 1746, the eldest child of ten in the family of Alexander McCorkle and Agness "Nancy" Montgomery McCorkle near Harris's Ferry (present day Harrisburg) in Lancaster County in the Province of Pennsylvania.
 Both of his parents, from families of Scottish Presbyterian descent, were born in Ulster.
 They were brought to America during the wave of Scotch-Irish migration in the early 18th century.
 Samuel's parents took great care in naming him: Samuel for a prophet of God and Eusebius for an early Greek Church historian.
 At the age of four Samuel was put into an English public school where he learned how to read, write, cipher, and recite Bible verses.
 This education, very typical of the times, could be summed up as "the five R's" - Reading, wRiting, aRithmetic, self-Restraint, and Religion.
 Samuel's schooling continued for five years, till he was nine.

 In 1756 the McCorkles followed the Great Wagon Trail to North Carolina where they bought messuage tenement plantation.
 The tract of land lay on Back Creek, in the vicinity of present-day Mount Ulla near the border of Rowan and Iredell Counties west of Salisbury, North Carolina.
 There were no schools on the frontier, hence Samuel's schooling was briefly interrupted.
 During this time he became a very young teacher to his siblings - an experience that would chart the course for the rest of his life.
 On Sabbath the McCorkles would travel to Cathey's Meeting House (later renamed Thyatira Presbyterian Church), a substantial log church in the vicinity of Mill Bridge.
 Sermons were read by the elders of the church with an occasional visit from travelling ministers.

 In 1760 Crowfield Academy opened in Rowan County (present day Iredell County).
 Samuel went to Crowfield for a year or two in 1764–65.
 Around 1766–67 Samuel became one of the first students in Dr. David Caldwell's Log College, a theological and classical school for young men.
 The period of study under Dr. Caldwell had a profound influence on Samuel McCorkle in both religious and scholarly ways.